hmiskawi/X-Content-Generation/README.md

 ## Overview

 X-Content-Generation is a powerful application designed to assist users in creating engaging content suggestions for X.com (formerly Twitter).
-It leverages a suite of specialized AI/ML microservices (Intelligent Execution Primitives - IEPs) orchestrated by a central web UI (External Execution Platform UI - EEP UI) to analyze context, generate text and images, filter content, and predict engagement.
+It leverages a suite of specialized AI/ML microservices orchestrated by a central web UI to analyze context, generate text and images, filter content, and predict engagement.

 The goal is to provide users with high-quality, contextually relevant post suggestions tailored to their profile and desired topic, potentially including generated visuals.